scriptrblxs/discord.lua-concept/README.md

 ## Installation

 Download `curl` and `libwebsockets`.

+REQUIRED:
+`cd` to your main.lua parent directory/folder.
+DO NOT run your script while in another directory.

-Copy the `discord/` to your project.
+Copy the `discord/` to your main.lua parent directory/folder.
 Simple.
 ```
-local discord = require("discord/discord.lua")
+local discord = require("discord")
 ``